A few of the many projects conducted by our Optimist Clubs:

 Members of the Optimist Club and volunteers work hard at the Tropicana stands earning money to give back to the community.

-Spaghetti Dinner was held at the Clearview United Methodist Church
+Spaghetti Dinner to be held at the Clearview United Methodist Church

-On September 15th from 12:00 PM to 4:00 PM we held our 3rd Spaghetti Dinner with Raffles, Silent Auction and 50/50 at 4515 38th Avenue No, St Petersburg, FL.
-We were successful in beating the amount that we made last year.
-Thanks to everyone that assisted us and to those who have attended this event.
-Hope to see you again at our next event.
+On September 14th from 12:00 PM to 4:00 PM we will be holding our 4th Spaghetti Dinner with Raffles, Silent Auction and 50/50 at 4515 38th Avenue No, St Petersburg, FL.
+(Note: 39th and 45th Behind the Church) We are looking forward to beating the amount that we made last year.
+Hope to see you again at this event.

 Mason Dixon Christmas Wish Fund